The Basics

 BUDGETING

-We suggest you create a template for budgeting for your time in China.
+We suggest you create a template for budgeting for your time while abroad.
 A meal could cost you a couple of dollars or a couple of hundred dollars depending where you go.
-You should also have about $800 in emergency money.
+You should also prepare some emergency money.

 Note: RMB stands for "Yuan" or "renminbi".